TRAFFIC

 Traffic - Reasons to Object

-• Old Stratford roundabout is already 7% over capacity – we would suggest it is more than that with regular north, south, east and west traffic jams when the M1 and other roads are closed and congested.
+• Old Stratford roundabout is already 7% over capacity (more than that with regular north, south, east and west traffic jams when the M1 and other roads are closed and congested.)
+National Highways have said the development will increase traffic here.

 YOU CAN MAKE A DIFFERENCE: Object/Comment on Planning Application at WNC